hunter-richardson/structorVerborum/README.md

 *Hic situs verba Latina tabulasque inflexionis praebet similiter [dictionario](https://latinitium.com/latin-dictionaries) praebenti vires contextuales.
 Hospes [copiam lemmarum](/res/lemmae) quaereret de scripto principali categoriave.
 Lemma quaesita tonsori ante seligendum praebebitur cum tabula inflexionis si patet atque tabula lemmam inflectet de colaminibus seligendis et hospes locutioni currenti addere optet.* / This website presents Latin words and their inflection tables similiar to a [dictionary](https://latinitium.com/latin-dictionaries) that presents their contextual meanings.
 The visitor may search the [store of lemmas](/res/lemmae) according to their principal parts and/or by the sentence function they perform.
 After (s)he selects the desired lemma, it is presented in the browser, with its inflection table if available.
 The table further inflects the lemma according to a selection of filters, and the visitor may choose to add it to the running phrase.

 *Et Structor Verborum pro numeris Romanis modos [`numeratoris`](/src/facies/numerare.vue) [`calculatorisque`](/src/facies/numerare.vue) (qui dicuntur) praebet.
-Numerator simpliciter numeros Arabicos Romanis facit calculatorque operationes simplices mathematicas numeris Romanis agit.* / In addition to searching lemmas, *Structor Verborum* offers a so-called [`numerator`](/src/facies/numerare.vue) and [`calculator`](/src/facies/calculare.vue) functions for the purpose of Roman numerals.
+Numerator simpliciter numeros Arabicos Romanis facit calculatorque operationes simplices mathematicas numeris Romanis agit.* / Additionally *Structor Verborum* offers a so-called [`numerator`](/src/facies/numerare.vue) and [`calculator`](/src/facies/calculare.vue) functions for the purpose of Roman numerals.
 The numerator simply turns Arabic numbers into Roman numerals, and the calculator performs simple mathematics operations on Roman numerals.

 ## *Crustula* / Cookies